-Why sign up for a neighborhood EcoPass program?
+Why sign up for the Neighborhood EcoPass Program?

-Nearly 45 neighborhoods in the City of Boulder participate in the Neighborhood EcoPass Program.
-These 45 neighborhoods account for nearly 6,700 households in 2018, meaning those households qualify for a transit pass.
+Nearly 50 neighborhoods in the City of Boulder participate in the Neighborhood EcoPass Program.
+These 50 neighborhoods accounted for over 7,000 households in 2018.
 Thousands more households in the City of Boulder are eligible to participate in the NECO Pass Program.

 Great Transit Options

 The transit pass is good on all RTD routes and services, including:

 - A Line to Denver International Airport (DIA)